victoriadrake/simple-subscribe/README.md

 - `BASE_URL`: the address of your site, beginning with `https://` and ending with `/`
 - `API_URL`: the endpoint of your API, ending with `/`

-As well as these website pages:

-- `CONFIRM_SUBSCRIBE_PAGE`: the path of the page your subscriber sees after submitting their email, e.g. `confirm`
-- `SUCCESS_PAGE`: the path of the page your subscriber sees when they complete sign up, e.g. `success`
-- `ERROR_PAGE`: the path of your error page, e.g. `error`
-- `CONFIRM_UNSUBSCRIBE_PAGE`: the path of the page shown after someone successfully unsubscribes, e.g. `unsubscribed`

 As well as these API endpoints:

 - `SUBSCRIBE_PATH`: the name of your subscription endpoint, e.g. `signup`